CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ![](./media/lab1-14.png)

 1. In your AI Foundry project, navigate to the **Shared resources** section, then select **Deployments**.
 Click **Deploy model**, and choose **Deploy base model** to proceed.

+   >**Note**: The import and vectorize wizard in Azure AI Search, which will be used in subsequent labs, does not yet support text embedding models within your AI Foundry project.
+Because of this, we need to create an Azure OpenAI service and deploy a text embedding model there.
+We will use this text embedding model later when we create our vector index.

 1. On a **Select a model** window, select **text-embedding-ada-002 (1)** and select **Confirm (2)**